NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandImplementationGuide/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 #### Key Inputs
 The following are key inputs to the creation of the NHS England IG pack:-
 - Strategic overview to include background, scope, strategic objectives, vision and timelines
-- Use cases, including description of clinical workflows and key interactions; see <a href="#appendixb"> Appendix B</a> for an example use case.
+- Use cases, including description of clinical workflows and key interactions; see [Appendix B](#appendix-b) for an example use case.
 - Clinically assured Information models/datasets, including models from the <a href="https://theprsb.org"> Professional Record Standards Body (PRSB)</a>
 - Patient journeys with example clinical content
 - Architecture overview to include FHIR paradigm e.g. REST, bundle, document and transport layer e.g. MESH